 Nonspendable - Consists of amounts that are inherently nonspendable in the current period either because of their form or because they must be maintained intact.
-Nonspendable fund balance consists of inventory.
+Nonspendable fund balance consists of inventory, which is recorded in the school food service fund.

 Restricted - Consists of amounts that are subject to externally enforceable legal purpose restrictions imposed by creditors, grantors, contributors, or laws and regulations of other governments; or through constitutional provisions or enabling legislation.
 The District has established the following restricted fund balances: